Here are some of the questions that we are most frequently asked:

-It is best to wait at least 7 months before closing the proceeding, because that is the cutoff point for creditors to make claims against the estate.
-This is the shortest time it can take, but just as any lawsuit, it can takes years if there is a disagreement among interested parties.
+It is best to wait at least 7 months before closing the proceeding because that is the cutoff point for creditors to make claims against the estate.
+This is the shortest time it can take, but just as any lawsuit, it can take years if there is a disagreement among interested parties.
 See the sample probate timeline for more information.

 What is the deadline to finish up probate?

 Probate should be finished up within a reasonable timeframe.
 However, what is reasonable can vary depending on the complexity of the case.
 Disagreements between the parties will prolong the probate process.

 What is the deadline to file a Will or probate a Will?

 Although there is no deadline to file or probate a will in New York, it should be done as soon as possible.
 If the will is not filed within a reasonable time period and a party or a creditor will be disadvantaged as a result, the court will penalize the will holders and credit the disadvantaged party or creditor.

 I think my relative is hiding the Will.
 What can I do?